Herodium Park

 Herodium consisted of a fortified palace on top of a mountain, a 300-seat amphitheater on the side of the mountain, and a "country club", Lower Herodium, at its base.

 The palace was a circular structure surrounded by two parallel walls with four towers that faced the four coordinates of the compass.
 The eastern tower was the largest and was circular, while the others were semi-circular.
-Its base was solid and built on bedrock, while the others were built on earth.
-This base served to strengthen the entire structure.
+The base of this tower was solid and built on bedrock, while the others were built on earth, and this strengthened the entire structure.
 Around the outer wall of the fortress were windows through which circulating air cooled the entire building.

-On the northern side of the mountain slope, Herod built a 400-seat theater connected to the palace by the marble stairway.
+On the northern slope of the mountain, Herod built a 400-seat theater that was connected to the palace by the marble stairway.
 At the top of the theater was a theatre box for himself and privileged guest.
 Its walls were decorated with frescoed paintings.
-The best artists from Rome were brought to his kingdom to paint this artwork.
-The top level is now enclosed by glass to preserve its artwork.
-This entire structure was probably built for one particular guest, Marcus Aggripa, Augustus’ viceroy.
-The frescoes portrayed scenes of his life through imaginary windows, including the Battle of Actium which he had commanded, and were obviously designed to impress him.
+The best artists from Rome were brought to his kingdom to paint the artwork.
+(The top level is now enclosed by glass to preserve its artwork).
+This entire structure was probably built for one particular guest, Marcus Agrippa, Augustus’ viceroy.
+The frescoes portrayed scenes of Marchs Agrippa’s’ life through imaginary windows, including the Battle of Actium which he had commanded.
+All this was obviously designed to impress him.

 At the very bottom of the mountain was a “country club”, Lower Herodium.
 This was almost a small town and contained a large ornamental pool, gardens and baths, and living accommodation for his numerous staff.
 Lower Herodium is not usually part of a tour, but its ruins can be clearly seen from the top and northern side of the mountain.

-A specially built 6 Km-aqueduct brought water from King Solomon’s Pools to the complex.
-It was once thought that this aqueduct brought water directly to Lower Herodium, but it is now realized that water went directly to four cisterns beneath the palace.
-Although on a hill, they were still 40 meter below the level of Solomon’s Pools.
-From there, some of the water was directed to Lower Herodium from the cisterns.
+A specially built 6 km-aqueduct brought water from King Solomon’s Pools to the complex.
+It was once thought that this aqueduct brought water directly to Lower Herodium, but it is now realized that water went to four cisterns beneath the palace.
+Although on a hill, they were still 40 meters below the level of Solomon’s Pools.
+From the cisterns, some of the water was directed to Lower Herodium.

 As a master schemer, Herod was always one step ahead of the game.
 He even planned his own funeral years before his death.
 Two years before he died, by which time he was probably already sick and aware that his time on earth was limited, he built a mausoleum for himself on the side of the hill adjacent to the amphitheater.
-He also converted the mountain into a monument to himself by covering the theater and palace with earth and rock, exposing only his tomb and making the mountain dome-shaped and even more noticeable from afar.
+He also converted the mountain into a monument to himself by covering the theater and palace with earth and rock, exposing only his tomb.
+This made the mountain dome-shaped and even more noticeable from afar.

 Herodium was again occupied during the Bar Kochba revolt (132-136 CE), and likely functioned as a second headquarters for Bar Kochba.
 Tunnels were dug by the cisterns and beneath the former palace for carrying out surprise attacks against the Romans.
-The rocks from tunnel making were dumped into the cisterns.
-Much of this debris has been removed during archeological excavations and it is now possible to walk through many of these tunnels.
+The rocks from their tunnel-making were dumped into the cisterns.
+Much of this debris was removed during archeological excavations and it is now possible to walk through many of these tunnels.

 In the Byzantine period, one of the wings of the courtyard was converted into a small chapel.
-Lower Herodium also contains the ruins of a Byzantine farming community and there were four chapels, one at the top and the others in Lower Herodium.
+Lower Herodium also contains the ruins of a Byzantine farming community and three other chapels were built in Lower Herodium.
 Why so many chapels were needed is not known.

 Viewing Herodium: